sunmingtao/poker-hand-analysis/Leaks.md

 1. No straight or flush possible, two pair+ 2x overbet e.g. A3 on AJ63.
 All other check.
 3. One straight is possible, straight 2x overbet.
 Other check 50% raise.
 4. Flush is possible.
-Nut flush 2x overbet.
+Nut flush, Good flush draw 2x overbet.
 Two pair+ check min raise.
 5. Low card any trip with no flush possible, 2x overbet e.g. 56 on 66A7
 6. High card middle trip where villain can have full house, psb e.g. JT on QTT6
 7. High card top trip, check min raise, e.g. QT on QQ29